Johnny Byrne (footballer)

 John Joseph Byrne (13 May 1939 – 27 October 1999) was an English professional footballer who played as a striker.
 He was nicknamed "Budgie" due to his constant chattering.

 He played non-league football for Epsom Town and Guildford City Youth, before signing a professional contract with Crystal Palace in 1956.
 He joined West Ham United in 1962, and spent the next five years with the "Hammers".
 He returned to Crystal Palace in 1967, before joining Fulham the following year.
 He emigrated to South Africa in 1969 and spent four years with Durban City.
 He went on to coach in South Africa for many years, and turned out as a player for Hellenic in 1980.

 He won seven caps for the England under-23 team, before scoring eight goals in eleven full England internationals between 1961 and 1965.

 Early life

-John Joseph Byrne was born in West Horsley, Surrey, to Irish immigrants on 13 May 1939 and he attended nearby Howard of Effingham School As a youth player he represented Epsom Town and Guildford City Youth, though it was his schoolteacher Vincent Blore, a former Crystal Palace and West Ham United player, who alerted Crystal Palace manager Cyril Spiers to Byrne's talents.
+John Joseph Byrne was born in West Horsley, Surrey, to Irish immigrants on 13 May 1939 and he attended nearby Howard of Effingham School As a youth player he represented Epsom Town and Guildford City Youth, though it was Vincent Blore, a former Crystal Palace and West Ham United player, who alerted Crystal Palace manager Cyril Spiers to Byrne's talents.
 Whilst working as an apprentice toolmaker at the age of 15, Byrne attended four trials at Selhurst Park before being signed onto the ground staff.